-“With the understanding that Brian Gavin specializes in hearts and arrows ideal cut diamonds, I’d like to know whether hearts and arrows diamonds are worth the premium.
+“With the understanding that Brian Gavin specializes in hearts and arrows ideal cut diamonds, I’d like to know whether a hearts and arrows diamond is worth the premium.
 I’ve read a lot of articles that suggest that hearts and arrows diamonds offer the highest volume of light return and the best sparkle factor, but how does that compare with the light performance of an ideal cut diamond which does not exhibit a crisp and complete pattern of hearts and arrows?
 A description of hearts and arrows quality that I’ve seen referenced again and again on your blog.
 I guess what I’m asking is whether there is an appreciable difference in light return and sparkle, or am I merely paying a premium for a hearts pattern that is only apparent through a scope.”

 The Superior Sparkle of Hearts & Arrows Diamonds:

-The proportions of a round brilliant cut diamond dictate the volume of light return, and affect the balance of brilliance (white sparkle) and dispersion (colored sparkle) exhibited by the diamond.
+The proportions of a round brilliant cut diamond dictate the volume of light return and affect the balance of brilliance (white sparkle) and dispersion (colored sparkle) exhibited by the diamond.
 Brian Gavin Signature round diamonds are produced to exacting standards, which require the proportions of the diamond be within a specific range which is well recognized for producing the highest volume of light return and the best balance of brilliance and dispersion.

 Other factors such as the length of the lower girdle facets will have some effect upon the size and intensity of the sparkle.
-Polish and Symmetry will also have an affect upon the sparkle factor of a diamond.
+Polish and Symmetry will also have an effect upon the sparkle factor of a diamond.
 These are factors of diamond cut quality which are graded by the major gemological laboratories, and which most people are familiar with to some extent.

 The Importance of Optical Precision: